Can you learn to be more charismatic? Behavioral Investigator Vanessa Van Edwards thinks so.

 If you want to get ahead in the world, have healthier relationships with the people in your life including your family, your kids, partners, co-workers, clients, and others you interact with, the answer is yes.

-Besides the fact that others appreciate them and find them charismatic, good listeners have other likable qualities:
+Besides the fact that others appreciate them and find them charismatic, good listeners have likable qualities like these that you can practice:

 - They remember what you tell them.
 The next time you see them, they’ll ask “How was Hawaii?” because they remember from your last conversation that you were heading there.

 - They never make it about them.
-You don’t get a lot of “I did that too” and other one-upmanships.
+They don’t give a lot of “I did that too” and other one-upmanships.

 - Good listeners ask good questions, and you feel like it’s not just for the sake of saying something.